the-events-calendar/the-events-calendar/tests.md

 	1. It is highly recommended to use `wp_` for your all your table prefixes (actual site and test databases) because it is the environment's default and Modern Tribe import files use it.
 	2. Add a new database named `test`
 	3. Acceptance and functional tests might not run correctly unless you have tables in your `test` database so import `the-events-calendar/tests/_data/dump.sql` (it contains the required tables and some bootstrap data)
-7. Duplicate the `.env` file to `.env.testing` and edit it for your localhost site's information, matching `wp-config.php` (except needing to use Local by Flywheel's IP address and port for the database host).
+7. Duplicate the `.env` file to `.env.testing.local` and edit it for your localhost site's information, matching `wp-config.php` (except needing to use Local by Flywheel's IP address and port for the database host).
 Example:
 	```dotenv
 	# WordPress root folder is the one that contains the wp-load.php file
 	WP_ROOT_FOLDER=~/Local Sites/tribe